LithiumWaves/danganronpa-sillytavern/README.md

 ## Q&A
 - **Q: How do gifts work?**

   **A: First and foremost, gifts are obtained through a gacha minigame on the MonoMono Machine, accessible through the map tab.
 To use them, access your inventory, select the gift and press use.
 The next character who sends a message in chat will receive and judge it, granting you either a rank up or down or simply staying neutral.**

+---

 - **Q: There's something you didn't explain here.
 I'm confused.
 What do I do?**

   **A: Check the settings tab.
 On the top right is a question mark button with a short tutorial that walks you through the entire Monopad.**

+---

 - **Q: My characters are really small!
 What do I do?!**

-  **A: Click either the Padlock (🔓) icon on the minimap to force non-perspective viewing, or click Edit Character Positions in the top-right (Under the Chapter and Level indicators) to reposition characters.
+   **A: Click either the Padlock (🔓) icon on the minimap to force non-perspective viewing, or click Edit Character Positions in the top-right (Under the Chapter and Level indicators) to reposition characters (Click Exit Conversation if you're in a chat).
 Additionally, in your Character Description, include a line that states the character's height (In any unit), such as "`Darumi Amemiya stands at 164cm (5'3").`".**

+---

 ## Troubleshooting
 - **Extension not visible:** verify folder path and refresh SillyTavern.